 Balancing convenience of access for employees while preventing security threats is a challenge for many organizations.
 Simply requiring a single authentication with a traditional username and password is no longer enough to prevent threat actors from authorized access.
 Since passwords can be compromised, it’s critical to implement the extra security layer of multi-factor authentication, two-step verification or two-factor authentication.

 To maximize security, it’s also best practice to combine authentication requirements with access control management and granularity (controlling who has permission, to what systems, how they must gain access, when they can, and where they can access from).
-Access control, MFA, and even single sign-on (for those that want to shift to passwordless) can all be managed from Active Directory using UserLock.
+Access control, MFA, and even single sign-on (for those that want to shift to passwordless) can all be managed from Active Directory with UserLock.